Susan Lindauer: Interest in the Middle East

-According to Scoop, Fuisz's interactions with Lindauer ended in 2001, i.e. he had a falling out with Lindauer after the September 11th attacks in 2001, no longer welcoming her to his office.
-He said that before the attacks she was "Arabist, but Arabist from the standpoint of trying to lift sanctions, so that children would do better, and trying to get medicines into countries -- principally I'm talking about Iraq and Libya."
+According to Scoop, Fuisz's interactions with Lindauer ended in 2001, following a falling out after the September 11th attacks, no longer welcoming her to his office.
+He said that before the attacks, she was "Arabist, but Arabist from the standpoint of trying to lift sanctions, so that children would do better, and trying to get medicines into countries – principally I'm talking about Iraq and Libya."
 Lindauer described her falling out with Fuisz in a 2009 interview, saying that it had been in regard to the approach taken in reacting to the possibility of an imminent attack.
 He said that after September 11, "Susan, in her discussions, went from benign, in my opinion, to malignant...
 These discussions changed and now involved a very strong seditious bent."

 Arrest, incarceration and release

 On March 11, 2004, Lindauer was arrested in Takoma Park, Maryland by the Federal Bureau of Investigation (FBI).
 She was taken to the FBI office in Baltimore.
 Outside of this office, she told WBAL-TV: "I'm an antiwar activist and I'm innocent.
 I did more to stop terrorism in this country than anybody else.
 I have done good things for this country.
 I worked to get weapons inspectors back to Iraq when everybody else said it was impossible."

 Lindauer was indicted by a grand jury for "acting as an unregistered agent of a foreign government", an accusation usually made against foreign spies.

 In an interview with Scoop, Lindauer stated she was charged (and held in detention) under the USA PATRIOT Act.
-She said that this was to silence her from revealing what she knew about 9/11, which was that the “airplane hijackings were used as a public cover for a controlled demolition of the Twin Towers and Building 7” and that the perpetrator Mohammed Atta was a highly trained CIA asset.
+She said that this was to silence her from revealing what she knew about 9/11, which was that the "airplane hijackings were used as a public cover for a controlled demolition of the Twin Towers and Building 7" and that the perpetrator Mohamed Atta was a highly trained CIA asset.

 The indictment against Lindauer alleged that she accepted US$10,000 from the Iraqi Intelligence Service in 2002.
 Lindauer denied receiving the money, but confirmed taking a trip to Baghdad.
 Lindauer was also accused of meeting with an FBI agent posing as a Libyan, with whom she spoke about the "need for plans and foreign resources to support resistance groups operating in Iraq."
 Lindauer said she went to the meeting because of her interest in filing a war crimes suit against the U.S. and U.K. governments.

 Pursuant to Lindauer's arrest, Congresswoman Lofgren released a statement saying she was "shocked" by the arrest, that she had no evidence of illicit activities by Lindauer, and that she would cooperate with the investigation.
 Robert Precht, an Assistant Dean of the University of Michigan Law School, said the charges were "weak" and that Lindauer was more likely a "misguided peacenik".

 Lindauer was released on bond on March 13, 2004 to attend an arraignment the following week.
 Sanford Talkin of New York was appointed by the court as her lawyer.